 Newmark Zimmer’s St. Louis market reports provide a comprehensive overview of current real estate conditions by sector and submarket.

 The region’s labor market remained historically strong amid shifting macroeconomic conditions.
-November’s 3.4% unemployment rate was significantly lower than the 4.4% 10-year historical average.
-Year-over-year, job gains have been most pronounced in the services industry, which is still making up for lost ground during the pandemic.
-Leisure/hospitality led all sectors in job gains during the past 12 months.
+February’s 3.5% unemployment rate was significantly lower than the 4.3% 10-year historical average.
+Year over year, job gains have been most pronounced in the services industry, which is still making up for lost ground during the pandemic.
+Education & Health led all sectors in job gains during the past 12 months.
 Industrial firms are continuing to adjust labor needs.
-Locally, two out of the three industrial sectors experienced growth during the past year: manufacturing, by 2.7% and trade/transportation/utilities, by 1.0%.
+Locally, two out of the three industrial sectors experienced growth during the past year: Construction, by 2.6% and Trade/Transportation/Utilities, by 1.2%.

-Absorption in the fourth quarter of 2023 totaled negative 32,702 SF.
-Total net absorption during the past four quarters totaled 1.4 million SF, equating to a decrease of 75.7% compared with the average annual absorption during the pandemic period.
-The market is recalibrating, as the economy slows and construction deliveries outpace net absorption, reversing the trend of the last two years.
-The 2.8-million-SF construction pipeline has trended upward over the past two quarters and is expected to accelerate towards 3.4 million SF in the next four quarters.
-Vacancy and rents both increased year-over-year.
-Vacancy grew to 4.8% as deliveries outpaced absorption.
-Both higher-priced space delivering to the market, as well as overall demand, drove strong yet decelerating 12-month rent growth of 5.1%.
+Net absorption in the first quarter of 2024 totaled negative 1.1 million SF.
+Total net absorption during the past four quarters was 371,710 SF.
+The market is recalibrating as the economy slows and construction deliveries outpace net absorption, reversing the trend of the last two years.
+The 2.5-million-SF construction pipeline has trended downward over the past two quarters and is expected to accelerate towards 3.2 million SF in the next four quarters.
+Vacancy increased 60 basis points to 5.4% during the quarter as deliveries outpaced absorption.
+Asking rental rate growth for the overall market year over year has been below average, totaling only 1.7%.

 Download PDF

 The region’s labor market remained historically strong amid shifting macroeconomic conditions.
-November’s 3.4% unemployment rate was significantly lower than the 4.4% 10-year historical average.
-Year-over-year, job gains have been most pronounced in the services industry, which is still making up for lost ground during the pandemic.
-Leisure/hospitality led all sectors in job gains during the past 12 months.
-Technology firms are continuing to adjust labor needs.
+February’s 3.5% unemployment rate was significantly lower than the 4.3% 10-year historical average.
+Year over year, job gains have been most pronounced in the services industry, which is still making up for lost ground during the pandemic.
+Education & Health led all sectors in job gains during the past 12 months.
+Professional business and technology firms are continuing to adjust labor needs.
 Locally, employment growth across two of the three office-occupying sectors displayed declines compared to the prior 12 months.

 Download PDF